 Finally, add the sun-dried tomatoes and basil and stir.
 Cook until they are just warm.

 If you overcook the sauce, it will break.
 (That means that the two liquids that you emulsified will separate, and they cannot be re-combined.)
 Remove the sauce from the heat and set aside.

 - Assemble Chicken Bryan.
 The last step is to assemble the dish.
 Top each chicken breast with 2 coins of goat cheese.
 Allow the chicken to rest this way until the goat cheese is the consistency of sour cream.

-Spoon the sauce with sun-dried tomatoes over the top, then serve.
+Spoon the sauce with sun-dried tomatoes over the top, sprinkle with additional fresh basil, then serve.

 This recipe is truly my favorite dish to have at home or in a restaurant.
 I can't explain just how good it is.
 You'll have to try it for yourself!

 I love this sauce over pasta or zoodles, so I often serve it that way.

 You can also serve it with crockpot mashed potatoes and spoon the sauce over those.
 YUM.

 I also love to serve roasted asparagus with Chicken Bryan because the lemon butter sauce complements the sweet asparagus really nicely, too.